space-wizards/docs/src/en/robust-toolbox/coordinate-systems.md

 The UI uses 2D left-handed coordinates, with the origin at the top left, +X going to the right, and +Y going down.
 Rotations go clockwise.
 This is exactly like any other UI library.

 ### 2.2 Clyde and OpenGL Coordinates
-You do not need to worry about how Clyde works internally, or how Clyde works with OpenGL.
+Unless you are writing shaders, you do not need to worry about how Clyde works internally, or how Clyde works with OpenGL.

+With respect to the above coding conventions, when writing a shader, we need to make considerations for the fact that OpenGL post-multiplies vectors with matrices (i.e. $Mv$).
+The recommended naming convention is "result space FROM original space"; for example, the matrix `worldFromEntity` converts a vector from entity space into world space.